 Advanced Computational Economics

-The MA course "Advanced Computational Economics" will be taught over two weeks in October 2024.
+The MA/PhD course "Advanced Computational Economics" will be taught over two weeks in September/October 2025.
 The lecture will take place from 9:00 to 12:30 and the exercise class from 14:00 to 17:00, both in room 319.
 The aim of the course is to introduce students to state-of-the-art computational techniques for quantitative economic research.
 Using the FORTRAN programming language, students will learn to apply numerical solution techniques to mathematical problems and economic models that cannot be solved analytically.

-The course has no mandatory requirements.
-However, some programming experience any other language will proof beneficial.
-For those without any programming experience, participation in the undergraduate course Computational Economics is recommended.
-Of course, alternatively, working through the first chapter of Fehr and Kindermann (2018) (which provides an introduction to FORTRAN) is also possible.
+There are no prerequisites for the course.
+However, some programming experience in another language will be an advantage.
+For those without programming experience, participation in the undergraduate course Computational Economics is recommended.
+Of course, an alternative is to work through the first chapter of Fehr and Kindermann (2018) (which provides an introduction to FORTRAN).

-on your computer before classes start.
+on your computer before the first class starts.
 In case of problems, we will help you with the installation in the first class of the course.
 Then you will learn to write code and solve simple numerical exercises in FORTRAN.
 On this basis we can study the theoretical structure of various economic models and implement these models in FORTRAN.

 Daily time schedule for classes: